-I hate to make light of a tragic situation, but many South Florida news outlets are reporting that one Lauderhill cop fired shots - yes, as in bullets from a gun - at a fellow Lauderhill cop.
+I hate to make light of a tragic situation, but many Miami-Dade County news outlets are reporting that one Lauderhill cop fired shots - yes, as in bullets from a gun - at a fellow Lauderhill cop.

 A Lauderhill police officer shot at another officer, but missed, said police.